deephealthproject/winter-school/lab/README.md

 1. [Installation and configuration of ECVL & EDDL](01_installation)

-    Monday afternoon from 5 PM to 6 PM.
+    _Monday afternoon from 5 PM to 6 PM_

-    The lab team will remain available till 7 PM in order to assist attendees to complete the installation on their own computers
+    The lab team will remain available till _7 PM_ in order to assist attendees to complete the installation on their own computers
     (laptop or desktop with at least one GPU card.
 With no GPU cards it is not feasible to run the lab exercises scheduled for the next lab sessions).